SourangshuGhosh/Reverse-Cuthill-McKee-Ordering-in-C/README.md

 Algorithm 582: The Gibbs-Poole-Stockmeyer and Gibbs-King Algorithms for Reordering Sparse Matrices, ACM Transactions on Mathematical Software,
 Volume 8, Number 2, June 1982, pages 190-194.

+If there is any issue or any bug that you might see in the program, please conider making a Pull Request/Issue or contact me directly [Sourangshu Ghosh](mailto:sourangshug123@gmail.com)